JibranKalia/url_shortener/README.md

 ## Docker Setup

 Ensure you have docker on your system.
+Run `docker run hello-world` to confirm.

 ```
   # Clone Repo